 09 of 09

-If you're looking for a fixed departure small group handicraft tour in India, do consider the tours offered by UK-based Colouricious.
+If you're looking for a fixed-departure small-group handicraft tour in India, do consider the tours offered by UK-based Colouricious.
 This company is the UK's leading source of inspiration for textile arts and crafts, created by passionate textile artist Jamie Malden.
-They run about five guided textile holidays to India each year, to different destinations.
+They run more than 10 guided textile holidays to India each year, to different destinations.
+Some are offbeat, such as tribal art of Odisha and crafts of Kerala.